 This course meets twice a week for 14 weeks, for a total of 26 classroom sessions (14 Tuesdays, 12 Thursdays).
 Additionally, mandatory clinical rotation will be assigned, weekdays 7 a.m.-5 p.m. at ECHN facilities in the area.

-Payment for the course in full ($1,460) is due at the time of registration.
+Payment for the course in full ($1,500) is due within 36 hours of registration.

-For more information about the Phlebotomy certification program, please see the “Allied Health” section of the latest non-credit catalog or contact the Continuing Education Allied Health Coordinator.
+For more information about the Phlebotomy certification program, please see the “Allied Health” section of the latest workforce development non-credit catalog or contact the Continuing Education (info below),